 Information Technology- Bachelor of Science in Information Technology

 The Bachelor of Science in Information Technology with a major in Information Technology (BSIT) is a broad program of study that prepares students to support the computing infrastructures and needs of individuals and organizations across a variety of domains.
 Information Technology professionals apply their skills and knowledge to provide technological solutions for those using systems to produce, store, retrieve, analyze and send information.
 The BSIT program provides a broad foundation of knowledge in IT problem solving, web applications, ethics, databases, human computer interaction, and a deeper area of focus including agile management, software development, or a self designed option (approval required).
 Students who graduate from this program will have a strong skill set that includes agile practices and ICAgile professional certification(s).
 In addition to the core courses, students select a focus area.
-The program culminates with a two-course capstone sequence where students will design and complete a significant IT project that highlights their focus area.
+The program culminates with a senior capstone sequence where students will design and complete a significant IT project that highlights their focus area.

 Curriculum Requirements